In so many ways, we send harmful and unrealistic messages to women who just had a baby.

 Pregnancy is a massive change to the musculoskeletal system.
 We should treat pregnancy as an injury to the body and the postpartum period as a time of rehabilitation.

 Let’s dive into this!
-You can watch my facebook live or read below.
+You can watch the video or read below.

 What Happens with an Injury